UCSC-CSE-114A/01-haskell/README.md

 If any function requires more than that, you can be sure that you need to rethink your solution.

+**Note: Start Early** Haskell, while simple, when you know how, may seem foreign at first, particularly when it comes to recursion and list manipulation.

+## Structure and Constraints

 The assignment is in two files:

 1. [lib/Hw0.hs](/lib/Hw0.hs) has skeleton functions